Application Forms (posted at bottom of page)

 Awardees Responsibilities / Publication / Presentation

 Students receiving support must submit to the Student Grant Committee Chairman a one-page progress report on the funded research within one year after receiving the grant.
 Grant awardees are also strongly urged to submit their research results to the GCAGS for consideration for presentation at the Annual Convention and publication in the GCAGS Transactions.
 The abstract should be sent to the GCAGS Convention Program Chairman for review and consideration (as defined by the guidelines and deadlines for each convention) within one year following completion of the degree for which the funded research was conducted.
 Papers submitted by grant awardees will follow the same review as other papers processed for the technical sessions.
 A submission does not obligate the GCAGS to accept the paper for presentation at the Annual Convention or for publication in the GCAGS Transactions.
 Any research grant awardees that have a paper accepted for a GCAGS technical session will also be eligible for a Student Travel & Presentation Grant, the application form and instructions for which will be provided at the time of the research grant award.
-The Travel & Presentation Grant program is in effect for awardees in 2004 and later years.
+The Travel & Presentation Grant program is in effect for ten years following the awarding of the student research grant.